Greenhouse Film Complete Guide: Types, Benefits and Uses

 • Reduce light penetration

-• Damage delicate flowers like roses & gerberas
+• Damage delicate flowers like roses and gerberas

 An anti-drip layer guides moisture sideways, preventing droplet formation.
 This keeps crops healthier and protects sensitive plants.